SDePaula97/Ski-Free-Game/REAdME.md

  In Kaboom, each game object is composed from multiple components.
 Each component will give the game obj certain functionality.

  Upcoming Features
-- Going to add more levels that get harder.
+- Going to add more levels that get harder/different obstacles.
 - Player will be able to select their character at the begining of the game.
-- Different Obstacles/Monsters
+- Better styling and background.